 Natural Law, as a subject, is deeply hidden or occulted - very deliberately.
 It is the hiding of this material that gives those in control an advantage over the 99%.
 Understanding at a deep level the subtleties of human emotions, motivations and relationships can give you more than an edge when in control.
 That is why it is so critical that we, the 99%, shed our naivety and begin to learn about how we are being played.

 The subject of Natural Law has been debated for centuries by many key philosophers, not least, the Greek philosophers and then Thomas Aquinas, John Locke and a whole crop of more recent writers on the subject.
-Two of the most important contemporary thinkers on this subject are Larken Rose, Mark Passio who both have excellent short and long videos on the internet which you should certainly look for and watch if you wish to get into this subject further.
+Two of the most important contemporary thinkers on this subject are Larken Rose and Mark Passio who both have excellent short and long videos on the internet which you should certainly look for and watch if you wish to get into this subject further.

 Natural Law is really a hard-wired morality.
 The human ego has a hard time with absolutes.
 This is anathema to moral relativists - those to whom morality is subjective (which most people are).
 Moral relativism is a key attribute of satanism: something they are trying to propagate to the rest of society.